 Please see the Kit List for a comprehensive list of what you will need to bring.

-Fully qualified, insured and experienced Mountain Instructor/Guide Helmet and harness for the duration of the course Ropes and technical equipment Safety brief Action photos Kit list
+Fully qualified, insured and experienced Mountain Instructor/Guide Helmet and harness for the duration of the course if you do not have your own Ropes and technical equipment Safety brief Action photos £10 per guided day donated to Nevis Landscape Partnership Kit list

 You will have to organise accommodation, food, personal equipment and insurance.